Internship Module (Bachelor)

 The internship module is intended in particular to enable the development of critical, reflected, professional competence in an exemplary learning process.
 It serves to apply the knowledge and skills acquired in the study programme and to reflect on and evaluate the experiences made during the practical professional activity.

-The module includes a work placement of 8 weeks in a company or institution related to applications of mathematics.
+The module includes a work placement in a company or institution related to applications of mathematics.
 Study abroad to a corresponding extent is also accepted.

 Since there is no industry sector for mathematics, the internship can be completed in a wide variety of industries.
 These include companies from the automotive industry, aerospace, mechanical engineering, IT, logistics, banks, insurance companies, management consultancies and interdisciplinary research institutes.